In this series on weapon skills, we're going to discuss technique and procedures for various types of weapons. The purpose of this series is two fold:

 What about Accessories?!

-Shotguns were the king of stupid accessories before people started falling in love with AR-15's.
+Shotguns were the king of silly accessories before people started falling in love with AR-15's.
 Here's the real scoop - Avoid almost everything.

 Here's what you need: